 - 3 cloves garlic, diced

-- 4 oz green curry paste
+- 4 ounces green curry paste

 - ½ cup coconut cream

-- 1 lb chicken thinly sliced
+- 1 pound chicken thinly sliced

 - 2 cups Thai eggplants, cut into bite-size pieces. *See notes*